-Both the Department of Housing and Community Development (DHCD) and the DC Housing Authority (DCHA) will receive federal stimulus funds in FY 2010 for a variety of programs.
-Even so, gross funds (both local and federal funds) for affordable housing will be lower in FY 2010 than in FY 2009 - after the mid year budget cuts were made - and both local and gross support for affordable housing in the District will be at the lowest level since FY 2007.

-With a majority of the new federal funds as stimulus dollars - and a majority of that funding not available in FY 2011 - it is unclear how much funding affordable housing in the District will have in FY 2011 and beyond.
-Particularly with the decline in the funding for the HPTF, one of the primary sources for affordable housing construction and renovation, affordable housing will need a boost in local dollars in the coming years in order to ensure the District can meet the affordable housing needs of its low- and moderate-income residents and doesn't further fall even further behind and in creating affordable housing.
+As a result of this, gross funds (both local and federal funds) for affordable housing will be lower in FY 2010 than in FY 2009 - after the mid year budget cuts were made - and both local and gross support for affordable housing in the District will be at the lowest level since FY 2007.1 In addition, since a majority of the new federal funds are stimulus dollars - and a majority of that funding may not be available in FY 2011 - it is unclear how much funding affordable housing in the District will have in FY 2011 and beyond.
+Particularly with the decline in the funding for the HPTF, one of the primary sources for affordable housing construction and renovation, affordable housing will need a boost in local dollars in the coming years in order to ensure that the affordable housing needs are met and the District doesn't further fall behind in creating affordable housing for low- and moderate-income individuals.